hanjiadong0/LeanCourse25/README.md

 ### Using Ona

-Ona (formerly Gitpod) is an alternative to codespaces that is slightly inconvenient, since it requires you to verify your phone number.
+Ona (formerly Gitpod) is an alternative to codespaces that is a bit inconvenient, since it requires you to verify your phone number.

 Click this button to get started: